DECO: Unleashing the Potential of ConvNets for Query-based Detection and Segmentation: Experiments

 \subsection{Comparisons with State-of-the-arts}

-We evaluate the proposed DECO on COCO benchmark and compare it with recent competitive object detectors, including DETR~\cite{carion2020end}, YOLOS~\cite{fang2021you}, FCOS~\cite{tian2019fcos}, Faster R-CNN~\cite{ren2015faster}, Sparse R-CNN~\cite{sun2021sparse}, OneNet~\cite{sun2021makes} and DeFCN~\cite{wang2021end}.
-Experimental results in terms of detection AP and FLOPs/FPS are shown in Table~\ref{tab:main}.
-The FPS we report {is} the average number {of} the first 100 images in the COCO 2017 \textit{val} set on a NVIDIA V100 GPU and the FLOPs are computed with the input size of $(1280, 800)$.
-A more intuitive comparison of the trade-off between AP an FPS is also shown in Fig.~\ref{fig:teaser}.
+We evaluate the proposed DECO {and DECO+} on COCO benchmark and compare with recent competitive object detectors, including DETR~\citep{carion2020end}, YOLOS~\citep{fang2021you}, FCOS~\citep{tian2019fcos}, and DETR variants with strong performance, \eg, Anchor-DETR~\citep{sun2021sparse}, Conditional-DETR~\citep{sun2021makes} and ViDT.~\citep{wang2021end} \etc. Experimental results in terms of detection AP and FLOPs/FPS are shown in Table~\ref{tab:main}.
+The FPS we report {is} the average number {of} the first 100 images in the COCO 2017 \textit{val} set on a NVIDIA V100 GPU.
+The FLOPs are computed with the input size of $(640, 640)$ for RT-DETR and the proposed DECO+, while $(1280, 800)$ for others.
+A more intuitive comparison of the trade-off between AP and latency is also shown in Fig.~\ref{fig:teaser}.

-\textbf{Comparisons with DETR.} We compare the performance of our DECO and DETR~\cite{carion2020end} equipped with different backbones, \ie, classical ResNet-$50$ and more recent and powerful ConvNeXt-Tiny~\cite{liu2022convnet}.
-As shown in Table~\ref{tab:main}, for both ResNet-$50$ and ConvNeXt-Tiny backbones, despite higher FLOPs, our DECO obtain faster inference speed (FPS) than DETR.
-It demonstrates that our pure ConvNet-based architecture is more deployment-friendly than the transformer-based DETR in GPU platform.
-As also shown in Fig.~\ref{fig:teaser}, our DECO has better trade-off between detection accuracy and inference speed.
-Specifically, our DECO obtains $38.6\%$ AP at $35$ FPS and is $7.0\%$ AP better than DETR with ResNet-$34$ backbone for similar running speed.
-With ConvNeXt-Tiny~\cite{liu2022convnet} backbone, our DECO achieves $40.8\%$ AP at $28$ FPS, which is competitive with DETR model.

-\textbf{Comparisons with Typical Detectors.} We also compare our DECO with several typical object detectors, \eg, Faster R-CNN~\cite{ren2015faster}, RetinaNet~\cite{lin2017focal} and FCOS~\cite{tian2019fcos}.
-Note that these detectors are equipped with a feature pyramid network (FPN) to fuse multi-scale features, while our DECO only utilizes single scale feature from the last layer of backbone.
-Nevertheless, the proposed DECO still outperforms these typical detectors, with a better AP vs. FPS trade-off on COCO \textit{val} set.
+{\textbf{Comparisons with DETR variants.}} {We consider different ConvNet-based backbones for DECO+ in the benchmarking}.
+As shown in Table~\ref{tab:main}, our {DECO+} with ResNet-50 Backbone achieves $47.8\%$ AP with $34$ FPS on V100 GPU, which is better than most previous DETR variants {considering the accuracy-latency trade-off}. {The ConvNeXt~\citep{liu2022convnet} based DECO+ achieves an even higher AP at $50.6\%$ which is $0.2\%$ higher than Focus-DETR~\citep{zheng2023more} at the same FPS.} Moreover, ResNet-18 based DECO+ obtains $40.5\%$ AP with $66$ FPS, achieving quite similar performance with a variant of RT-DETR~\citep{lv2023detrs} that we modified to not use deformable attention and denoising training for fair comparison.
+Note that deformable attention and denoising training is specifically designed for attention-based architecture, and similar improved strategies for DECO still remains for future exploration.